MaxContact Strengthens AI Capabilities with Acquisition of Conversational AI Firm

 What is speech analytics?

-Call centre speech analytics uses technology to analyse recorded phone conversations between call centre agents and customers.
+Call centre speech analytics (or conversation analytics) uses technology to analyse recorded phone conversations between call centre agents and customers.
 AI powered speech analysis helps to identify trends, patterns and areas for improvement in customer service, agent performance and overall contact centre operations.

 Why do call centres need speech analytics?